galaxyproject/galaxy-hub/src/GalaxyUpdates/2016_01/index.md

    *
 * *Quotas:*
   * "This Galaxy instance may be used without registration, but guests' histories are deleted nightly.
-To request an account, please [mailto:a.stubbs@erasmusmc.nl](contact) the Bioinformatics department."
+To request an account, please [contact](mailto:a.stubbs@erasmusmc.nl) the Bioinformatics department."
 * *Sponsor(s):*
   * [Erasmus Medical Center department of Bioinformatics](http://bioinformatics.erasmusmc.nl/)